WrestleMania 39

 In the main event for Night 2, Roman Reigns defeated Cody Rhodes to retain the Undisputed WWE Universal Championship.
 This subsequently made Reigns the second wrestler after Hulk Hogan to enter three consecutive WrestleManias as world champion during the same reign but it made him the only wrestler to defend a world championship at each.
 (Note: Specifically, Roman Reigns' three consecutive defenses were with SmackDown's Universal Championship.)
 In other prominent matches, Edge defeated "The Demon" Finn Bálor in a Hell in a Cell match, Gunther defeated Sheamus and Drew McIntyre in a triple threat match to retain SmackDown's Intercontinental Championship, Bianca Belair defeated Asuka to retain the Raw Women's Championship, and in the opening bout, Brock Lesnar defeated Omos.
 Night 2 was also notable for the return of Shane McMahon, who last appeared at the 2022 Royal Rumble.

 The event received generally positive reviews from critics; the Undisputed WWE Tag Team Championship, the Intercontinental Championship, and the SmackDown Women's Championship matches were singled out as highlights throughout the entire event, with the former two rated five stars by Dave Meltzer.
-Although noting the event's repetitiveness, critics also praised the Men's WrestleMania Showcase fatal four-way tag team match, Logan Paul vs. Seth "Freakin" Rollins, Rey Mysterio vs. Dominik Mysterio, and the Hell in a Cell match.
+Although noting the event's repetitiveness, critics also praised the Men's WrestleMania Showcase fatal four-way tag team match, Logan Paul vs. Seth Rollins, Rey vs. Dominik Mysterio, and the Hell in a Cell match.
 WWE's use of Auschwitz footage in a staged video promoting the Mysterio match drew criticism for exploiting genuine historic footage, leading WWE to apologize and state its inclusion was due to an editing error.
-At the time, the ending of the Undisputed WWE Universal Championship match was also criticised.
+At the time, the decision to have Reigns defeat Rhodes was met with severe, widespread criticism from fans and wrestling analysts, though it was received more positively in retrospect after WrestleMania XL.